sensebox/books-v2/en/erste-schritte/zusammenbau.md

 *mounting of senseBox MCU in the case:*

-Therefor you have to align the MCU so that the micro USB-access and the red button are pointing to the hole in the case.
+Therefore you have to align the MCU so that the micro USB-access and the red button are pointing to the hole in the case.
 Please screw the MCU to the case with the two provided screws.
-Use therefor the two holes in the middle of the long side of the MCU.
+Therefore use the two holes in the middle of the long side of the MCU.

 ![ MCU in the housing](../pictures/mcu_verschraubung.jpeg)